eeeurico/sixteen/README.md

 ## How to use

 Sixteen works off simple txt files.
-To use create a folder in your computer and open it in the app.
+To use create open or create a txt file.